shpml/fundamentals/04_chapter/08_exercise.md

 Flip on over to your CSS tab.

 1 .
 Create a style for body, and set its font-size to 18px.
+Set the font-family to Arial.

 2 .
 Write another rule for h1, and set its font-size to 2em.